Image

 With the deregulation of the air transport market in the USA, Embraer saw an opportunity for a clean-sheat thirty seat commuter aircraft.
 The resulting EMB120 Brasília proved to be an instant success, even though it had competition from the slightly larger Saab-Fairchild SF340.

 The Brasília has low wings with turboprop engines in S-shaped nacelles in the leading edge.
 The nose is very streamlined, thanks to the four large curved cockpit windows.
 Even though the wings are mounted low, the EMB120 has a T-tail, with a big dorsal fin.
-The rear fuselage tapers to the tail cone rather late, so the preserve the air flow there ventral fins are added to the lower rear fuselage.
+This combination is quite unusual.
+The rear fuselage tapers to the tail cone rather late, so to preserve the air flow there ventral fins are added to the lower rear fuselage.

 The Embraer EMB120 Brasília has a pointed, streamlined nose with four curved cockpit windows.